20240031676-bit/PawFinder/README.md

-# 🐾 PawFinder — Dog Breed Explorer
+PawFinder Dog Breed Explorer

 PawFinder is a full-stack-ready, responsive web application for the **Dogs** niche.
 It uses the public **Dog CEO API** to fetch real dog breed data and images with JavaScript `fetch()` and HTTP GET requests.

 ## Features

-- 🔎 Search dog breeds
+-  Search dog breeds
-- 🐕 Browse the complete breed list
+-  Browse the complete breed list
-- 🎲 Generate a random dog
+-  Generate a random dog
-- 🖼️ View a breed photo gallery
+-  View a breed photo gallery
-- ❤️ Save favorite dog photos using `localStorage`
+-  Save favorite dog photos using `localStorage`
-- 🔍 Open gallery images in a lightbox
+-  Open gallery images in a lightbox
-- ⏳ Loading/status feedback
+-  Loading/status feedback
-- ⚠️ API error handling
+-  API error handling
-- 📱 Responsive desktop and mobile design
+-  Responsive desktop and mobile design
-- 🔐 No API key required for the public endpoints used
+-  No API key required for the public endpoints used

-## API Used
+ API Used

-**Dog CEO API** — an open collection of dog pictures with public REST endpoints.
+Dog CEO API — an open collection of dog pictures with public REST endpoints.

 Documentation: https://dog.ceo/dog-api/documentation/